"What?" Amanda asked, her innocent blue eyes widening, "What does it mean?"

 "I'm calling the police," Stephan said, beginning to leave.

 "And tell them what?
 That your adopted son is a science experiment and he's now been kidnapped by scientists that took him God-knows where so that they can clone him?"
 Jessi scorned, "Please.
 You know they wouldn't be any help, even if they did believe you.
 Which would be highly unlikely.
-Or if you told them that your son was kidnapped – they'd still never be able to find him.
+Even if you just told them that your son was kidnapped – they'd still never be able to find him.
 I don't know if I'd be able to find him."

 "Clone him?"
 Amanda asked from the chair, exhibiting the first signs of life since the Tragers had come in, "You never said anything about cloning him!"